Pop Archives

 Parody

-On the album Kev’s Back (The Return of the Yobbo) by bawdy Australian comedy singer-songwriter, real name Brian Dennis.
-The song is about an indigenous family claiming land next door to millionaire Alan Bond: see the discussion by David Raintree in Humour, Multiculturalism and ‘Political Correctness’.
+On the album Kev’s Back (The Return of the Yobbo) by Australian comedy singer-songwriter, real name Dennis Bryant.
+The album was ARIA’s Best Comedy Release for 1987.
+The song is about an indigenous family claiming land next door to millionaire Alan Bond.
+See the discussion by Mark Rainbird in Humour, Multiculturalism and ‘Political Correctness’.